danstalcup/skillustrator/README.md

 1. To exit type, `\q`

 **NOTE:** you can also you a GUI tool to manage the database like **pgAdmin**

-## UI

-The above `docker-compose` command will also run a lightweight container for the UI.

-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ### NOTE: To run this Angular 2/Angular-CLI UI outside of Docker: